Updated: May 20

 “Failure should be our teacher, not our undertaker.
 Failure is delay, not defeat.
 It is a temporary detour, not a dead end.
 Failure is something we can avoid only by saying nothing, doing nothing, and being nothing.” – Denis Waitley

 I wholeheartedly believe that in order to succeed, we must accomplish two things: (1) we must fail and (2) we need to learn how to embrace failure.
 Failure doesn’t mean you are incapable, weak and/or undeserving.
 Failure itself is just failure.
 It is inescapable.
 It is what you take away from failing that is important.
 At Fireside Insights we know how discouraging it is to fail.
 Whether it is that final exam you spent hours studying for, your brilliant startup idea or your career mobility, failing can discourage you and hurt your confidence.
-We do not want failure to deter you, rather, we want you to learn how to embrace failure and here are some reasons why:
+However, rather than viewing failure as a deterrent, you can and should take it as a learning opportunity.
+Here's why:

 It is through failing that we learn our most valuable lessons.
 Failure is inevitable, but it is the best teacher you will ever have.
 I have lost count of how many times I have failed at things.
 I was extremely naïve when I started my pharmacology graduate program.
 I was a great student in undergrad, and going into grad school, I thought every experiment that I tried would work.
 Then, like a bad omen, experiments started failing- time after time, month after month.
 I thought something was wrong, that it had to be me.
 I just wasn’t working hard enough and so I needed to work harder.
 That turned into working seven days a week in the lab troubleshooting the same things, running western blots and various other tests.
 I spent six months working tireless and had no results to show for it.
 It all didn’t make sense and honestly I was fed up.
 Then, just as I was giving up, experiments began to work again.
-My western blots worked perfectly.
-I could detect my protein of interest, my plasmids when expressed in cells will give me current, I mean it worked!
 Why couldn’t it all have worked six months earlier?
 I do not know.
 What I do know is that as frustrating as those six months were, I learned a whole lot.
 I learned how to ask important questions.
 I learned how to think more critically, and I mastered the experimental technique at hand.
 But most importantly, for each experiment not working, I could immediately think of seven reasons why and countless alternatives to try.

 Failing builds character.
 What happens when we fail?
 We feel overwhelmed, worthless and insecure.
 As a result, our self-esteem slowly starts to deteriorate.
 Being that failure is unavoidable, we really must learn how to accept things that we deem as “failure” when they do happen.
 Overcoming such adversity will set you apart from your peers and provide you with many great qualities that are essential to thrive.
 You will become more knowledgeable, stronger, determined, resourceful and resilient!